 Option 5: Successfully Training a Peer Workforce

-Anchor has developed a Recovery Coach Academy trainings for people with lived experience in recovery so that they may better support others in their recovery.
-Several sessions of Recovery Coach Academy are scheduled each year.
+Anchor has facilitated numerous CCAR curriculum Recovery Coach Academy trainings for people with lived experience in recovery so that they may better support others in their recovery.
+Several sessions of this Academy are scheduled each year.

 Group discount is available.
 If you’re interested in Anchor Consulting Services, please contact Operations Manager Roka Francis at (401) 475-1232.